 Why are flags flying at half-staff in North Carolina?

-United States and North Carolina flags at state facilities are flying at half-staff in N.C. to honor the life of a former judge.
+United States and North Carolina flags at state facilities are flying at half-staff in North Carolina to honor the lives of four officers slain in a shootout on Monday, April 29.

 Why are the flags at half-staff in North Carolina?

-Cooper ordered flags to be lowered to half-staff to honor former NC Court of Appeals Chief Judge John C. Martin, who died on April 9, 2024.
+Cooper ordered flags to be lowered to half-staff to honor four officers who were shot to death in a standoff in Charlotte, N.C., on Monday.

-Martin served as a Superior Court Judge for seven years and an appellate judge for the N.C.
-Court of Appeals for more than 24.
-He spend the last 10 years of his career as the chief judge of the Court of Appeals, before retiring in 2014, though he continued to serve on the Council of Chief Judges of the State Courts of Appeal after retiring, eventually being inducted into their Hall of Fame for his public service.
+The news release named Samuel "Sam" Poloche and William "Alden" Elliott, both 14-year veterans of the N.C.
+Department of Adult Corrections who served in the Special Operations and Intelligence Unit.
+Poloche joined the unit in 2013, Elliott in 2016 after each served several years as probation/parole officers.
+Officer Joshua Eyer was a six-year veteran of the Charlotte Mecklenburg Police Department.
+A Deputy U.S. Marshal, who has not yet been publicly named, was the fourth officer killed.

+4 Charlotte, NC officers killed: Suspect named, two people being questioned after 4 officers killed serving warrant in NC

 How long will flags be at half-staff?

-U.S. and N.C. flags will be flown at half-staff until sunset on Friday, April 26.
+The U.S. and N.C. flags will be flown at half-staff beginning immediately and will remain at half-staff until sunset on Friday, May 3.

 Why do flags fly at half-staff?